mattpolzin/OpenAPIKit/README.md

 At the root there is an `OpenAPI.Document`.
 In addition to some information that applies to the entire API, the document contains `OpenAPI.Components` (essentially a dictionary of reusable components that can be referenced with `JSONReferences`) and an `OpenAPI.PathItem.Map` (a dictionary of routes your API defines).

 #### Routes
 Each route is an entry in the document's `OpenAPI.PathItem.Map`.
 The keys of this dictionary are the paths for each route (i.e. `/widgets`).
 The values of this dictionary are `OpenAPI.PathItems` which define any combination of endpoints (i.e. `GET`, `POST`, `PATCH`, etc.) that the given route supports.
+In addition to accessing endpoints on a path item under the name of the method (`.get`, `.post`, etc.), you can get an array of pairs matching endpoint methods to operations with the `.endpoints` method on `PathItem`.

 #### Endpoints
 Each endpoint on a route is defined by an `OpenAPI.Operation`.
 Among other things, this operation can specify the parameters (path, query, header, etc.), request body, and response bodies/codes supported by the given endpoint.